ImageQC/GDPR-Samples/README.md

-# GDPR-Samples
+# AutoGDPR
-## Sample implementations for GDPR for various technology stacks
+## Implementations of GDPR Automation for various technology stacks

 ### Objectives
 The European Union (EU) [General Data Protection Regulations](https://gdpr-info.eu) (GDPR) apply to almost everyone developing or operating a website used by people in the EU.
 If you